Our roundup of top sledding spots in Wellesley, Mass.

 Kelly Memorial Field on Elmwood Rd., adjacent to the Bates Elementary School.
 The sledding hill is to the left of the ballfields as you enter from the school parking lot.
 It’s a long, not-too-steep slope, with a smaller hill for little kids on the side.

 Nehoiden Golf Course: The Fun Police ask that you not sled here, but it’s soooo tempting.

 Wellesley Country Club too offers up some fine sledding, especially at hole 11.
-But the fun police are also out in force here, at least during the pandemic.
+Not that we suggested you go there.